I give up

 Words I teach my children never to say

 It started when the moose slammed headfirst into our RV, crushing in that window in front of my driving husband, sending glasses and bowls and boxes of graham crackers flying across the vehicle that was my home for a month.

 We were spared.
 Miraculously spared from what could have been something so much worse.
-Satan must have sent that moose to stop us from our mission to spend the summer travelling and bringing the Gospel to those trapped in darkness.
+That moose must have been sent to stop us from our mission to spend the summer traveling and bringing the Good News to those trapped in darkness.
 But on we marched.
 “Now we see through a glass dimly…” Then came the rest of the story.
 Under that RV was a mess of metal and bolts that were coming apart.
 Unbeknownst to us, we had been driving all summer with a rental RV that was being held together by only a nylon washer.
-Tragedy may have faced us hours down the road, had we kept driving.
+We were told by the mechanic that certain tragedy may have faced us hours down the road, had we kept driving.
 God sent us a moose.
 He whispered in his ear to meet us on that dark road in the middle of Idaho, and He saved us.
 He hadn’t saved us from the moose – He had used the moose to save us.
 “Then we shall see face to face”.